eortiz14/Project-4-Capstone/index.md

 ## Metrics

 The metrics that we will use are AUC and ROC CURVE.
-AUC is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve beacuse for this classifation problem  is powerful varying between 0.75 and 0.80
+AUC is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.
+We expect obtain an AUC over 0.7

 ## Getting close to the database